Melania Trump Undergoes ‘Successful’ Procedure for Benign Kidney Issue, First Lady’s Office Says

 "Mrs. Trump is at Walter Reed National Military Medical Center and will likely remain there for the duration of the week.
 The first lady looks forward to a full recovery so she can continue her work on behalf of children everywhere," Grisham wrote.

+President Donald Trump remained in the White House during Melania Trump's surgery.
+He tweeted just after 5 p.m.
+Monday that he was heading to hospital to visit his wife in Marine One.

+"Heading over to Walter Reed Medical Center to see our great First Lady, Melania.
+Successful procedure, she is in good spirits.
+Thank you to all of the well-wishers!"
+Trump tweeted.

-Trump, who turned 48 last month, entered Walter Reed in nearby Bethesda, Maryland, on Monday morning.
+Trump, who turned 48 last month, had surgery at Walter Reed in nearby Bethesda, Maryland, on Monday morning.

 She is the first US first lady to undergo such a serious medical procedure while in the White House since Nancy Reagan had a mastectomy in October 1987.
 Rosalynn Carter underwent surgery to remove a benign lump from her breast in April 1977.
 Weeks after Betty Ford became first lady, she was diagnosed with breast cancer and underwent a mastectomy in September 1974.